-Practically every patient I see will have one of these symptoms.
+“Practically every patient I see will have one of these symptoms,” he says.
 Most often, the cause is not a problem with a heart — but sometimes it is.
-So if you experience any of the following, bring it to your provider’s attention.
+So if you experience any of the following, bring it to your provider’s attention.”

-5 Heart Disease Symptoms You Shouldn’t Ignore
+5 Heart Problem Symptoms, You Shouldn’t Ignore

 - Fatigue.
 A lack of energy can be a sign of heart disease.
-But it also can be a sign of countless other issues, from jet lag and overwork to medical conditions such as anemia.
-Lots of people blow off fatigue as just getting old, but if they notice a loss of stamina it might be indicative of a heart issue.
-If you remain tired for an extended period or if you can’t do things you used to do, mention the fatigue to your doctor.
+But it also can be a sign of countless other issues, from jet lag and overwork to medical conditions such as anemia.“Lots of people blow off fatigue as just getting old, but if they notice a loss of stamina it might be indicative of a heart issue,” Dr. Faulkner says.
+If you remain tired for an extended period or if you can’t do things you used to do, mention the fatigue to your doctor, he says.
 Fatigue can also be caused by sleep apnea, a condition that’s related to cardiovascular disease.

 - Dizziness.
 An abnormality in the heart’s rhythm, which causes it to beat too fast or too slow, can cause dizziness.
 While heart rhythm abnormalities are not generally related to blocked arteries, disturbances in the heart’s electrical system is a type of heart disease.

 - Swelling.
-Fluid that builds up in the feet, ankles, and legs can be a sign of heart disease.
-Patients with advanced congestive heart failure may be prone to increased fluid retention in the legs due to high pressures within the heart.
+A fluid that builds up in the feet, ankles, and legs can be a sign of heart trouble.
+“Patients with advanced congestive heart failure may be prone to increased fluid retention in the legs due to high pressures within the heart,” Dr. Faulkner says.
 Often it’s a sign of venous insufficiency, in which blood does not flow back to the heart properly.